-So you know that sense of self loss, resentment, dissatisfaction and lack of fulfillment that comes when you feel like you do nothing but change diapers and cater to your husband?
+So, you know that sense of self-loss, and lack of fulfillment that can sometimes come when you feel like you do nothing more than change diapers and cater to your husband?

 That had been me for a long time.
 In fact, I’ve been a homemaker since way back before I even married or became a Mom at all.
 When I was 8 yrs. old, my Father married his now wife of more than 20 yrs.
 Less than 3 years into her marriage with my Father, my narcissist step-mother acquired complete control of my life.
 I kid you not.
 Complete.
 Control of MY life.

 That meant that baby after baby, (5 of them) were consistently cared for by me.
 It meant cooking and housekeeping all the time.
 It meant that I only dressed the way she demanded, as well as fixing my hair the way she said so.
 It meant never using the phone unless calling my Mom, (and even then I would ask permission).
 It meant I never went to a single school field trip, ever.
 It meant pursuing the career that she wanted and not what I wholeheartedly desired.